 Most eye care professionals are occasionally confronted with the task of prescribing a soft contact lens for a patient who needs color added for therapeutic or cosmetic purposes.
 With knowledge and expertise in fitting contact lenses, you can be successful in your next soft prosthetic lens case.
 New developments in color and cosmetic contact lenses have made a valuable resource for the patient in need and will help you build a specialty contact lens practice.
 Lens designs range from enhancer tints to new designs to specialty opaque colored lenses.

 If you have shied away from fitting custom color contact lenses in the past, now is the time for you to reconsider what they can offer your patients.

 This process consists of applying up to six different colors onto a lens surface, and then hydrating the lens.
 This process is very reproducible and allows for customization such as black underprinting for light occlusion, limbal rings, and changes from brown to green (hazel) in a single lens design.

-You can utilize a hydrogen peroxide care system with no effects on the lens colors.
+You can utilize an alcohol-based care system such as Lens Fresh with no effects on the lens colors.
 Gas permeability through the lens is barely affected after the lens is colored.

 Finding the right color

 Some practitioners hesitate to fit tinted lenses because they believe it takes too long for the patient to choose a color.
 Find someone in your office who enjoys working with colored lenses and has the time to help patients find the right match.
 The most flattering shades depend on skin and eye color.